 Community investing—investment that directs capital to communities that are underserved by affordable financial services—also falls under the rubric of ESG incorporation.

-Misperception 3: SRI involves only public equity investments.
+Misperception 3: Sustainable investing involves only public equity investments.

-Sustainable, responsible, and impact investing strategies are employed across all asset classes, including public equities, fixed income and loan funds, real estate and private equity.
-Alternative investments incorporating SRI strategies identified by the US SIF Foundation totaled $206.3 billion in 2016, according to the US SIF Foundation’s 2016 Report on Sustainable and Responsible Investing Trends in the United States.
+Sustainable investing strategies are employed across all asset classes, including public equities, fixed income and loan funds, real estate and private equity.
+Alternative investments incorporating sustainable investing strategies identified by the US SIF Foundation totaled $762 billion in 2022, according to the US SIF Foundation’s Report on US Sustainable Investing Trends.

-Misperception 4: SRI is not consistent with fiduciary responsibility.
+Misperception 4: Sustainable investing is not consistent with fiduciary responsibility.